wurmlab/genomicscourse/2019/software.md

 It should be possible to run all software locally.
 That is, without needing Apocrita.

 Running the software listed below requires a reasonably powerful PC.
+2019 PCs:
-2019 PCs were great (4 HT cores, i.e., ability to run 8 threads) and 16 Gb RAM is great!
+4 HT cores, i.e., ability to run 8 threads, and with 16 Gb RAM were great!

 2019 file-system setup, i.e., all 40 students connected to a single NFS server was bad.
 In addition to load sharing between multiple NFS servers, also provide local scratch for computations.

-### Local PC
+Regarding shell configuration:
+1. Prefer to put aliases in ~/.bashrc instead of ~/.bash_profile

+### List of software to be installed on local PC:

 Yannick's module: